 Thank you The movie makes me feel so sad that I couldn’t think about reading book

 Is the meaning or usage of “then” and “than” different in certain countries or do they have different uses I don’t know about?
-I’ve seen people use “than” when I’m sure it should be “then”.
+I’ve seen people use “than” when I’m sure it should be “then” and vice versa.
 I don’t have any specific examples to show right now though, sorry

 Not as far as I know.
 It’s just an exceedingly common error people make, similar to it’s/its.

 Please help me to clarify and distinguish these four words

 And did I use these words correctly in sentences bellow?